heathen00/wfparser3/wfparser3/README.md

      a specific action when that condition occurs.
 The former method would never need to specify a throws clause.
 The latter method would be implementation specific and might specify a throws clause.
 I'm not sure that gets me any further ahead ...
 Leave this until later.
+   * You should move all the acceptance testing related to the UID utility to the UID acceptance tests, which don't actually exist at this point, then delete all the UID testing from the individual Localizer class acceptance/unit test modules.
+It's all the same, anyway, and the UID behaviour is independent of the component it represents, by design.
+   * The stub localizer factory should really implement the same interface as the internal localizer factory.
+It may have its own methods beyond that, but it should, at the very least, implement the same interface for the sake of interchangeability.

 HERE:

   // TODO replace the current ResourceBundle handling with something that allows testing with stubs
   //      more easily.
+  // TODO refactor LocalizerBundle to use the new ResourceBundle.
+  // TODO refactor LocalizerBundle so that its constructor is passed in the resourceBundleName string.
+  //      You'll likely need to refactor the Localizer factory, too, to move the resource bundle
+  //      creation logic into the ResourceBundle factory.

   // TODO add functionality to create and access LocalizerInstance instances.
   // TODO remove functionality from LocalizerType for the instance name.